congjun-huang/Gaussian-Process-Regression/README.md

 -   The maximum likelihood estimate should be made using an appropriate optimizer

-    -   In order to make the process simpler - you may treat
+    -   In order to make the process simpler - I may treat
         ![\\sigma^2_n](https://latex.codecogs.com/svg.latex?%5Csigma%5E2_n "\sigma^2_n")
         as fixed with a value of 0.1 (which is the true value for all three data sets).